huelemeier/travel-distance/README.md

 Depending on travel distance and velocity, a trial lasts between 5 and 28 seconds.
-To avoid fatigue effects we divide the experiment into two sessions on two days.
+To avoid fatigue effects we divide the experiment into four sessions on two days.
+So when entering the session number, make sure to choose a number between 1 and 4.
 Trials are blocked according to the ground type (gravel vs stripes).
 We assigned participants alternatingly to start their session with either the gravel or stripes ground type.